speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Most planets also provide incoming space traffic with basic computer communication channels.
 These channels connect the ship to planetary information networks that provide everything from communications directory assistance to tourism information and planetary maps.
 Planetary information channels allow use of the Technology skill to access information relevant to the planet, and it possible for a slicer to access other functions.

 ## Time
 In situations where keeping track of the passage of time is important, the GM determines the time a task requires.
 The GM might use a different time scale depending on the context of the situation at hand.
-In an enclosed environment, the adventurers‘ movement happens on a scale of minutes.
+In an enclosed environment, the adventurersï¿½ movement happens on a scale of minutes.
 It takes them about a minute to navigate an asteroid field, a minute to dock in a space port, and a good 10 minutes to clear customs.

 While traveling in realspace, a scale of hours is often more appropriate.
 Adventurers eager to reach a pirate stronghold on the other side of the planet travel those 150 miles in just over an hour.

 In hyerspace, however, a scale of days works best.
 Following the road from Tatooine to Kashyyk, the adventurers spend four uneventful days before a pirate ambush interrupts their journey.

-In combat and other fast—paced situations, the game relies on rounds, a 6—second span of time described in chapter 9.
+In combat and other fastï¿½paced situations, the game relies on rounds, a 6ï¿½second span of time described in chapter 9.

 ## Movement and Travel
 There are two significant travel types: Realspace and Hyperspace.